apostrophecms/apostrophe-sandbox/README.md

 You can easily create your own open source or private Apostrophe project using apostrophe-wiki as a starting point.
 Here's how I do it:

 1. Go to github.com and create a new, empty repository called `myproject`, or whatever suits you.
 Do not add any files to it yet.
+If you want a private, non-open-source project, make sure you select that option.
 2. Clone the `apostrophe-wiki` repository to your computer, naming the resulting folder `myproject` (just for example):

         git clone git@github.com:punkave/apostrophe-wiki.git myproject